Navien NCB Fault codes & diagnostics

 Related codes

-Your boiler is trying to start but cannot get the flame going, which means you currently have no heating or hot water.
+Your boiler has stopped because the flame inside has gone out and will not stay lit, meaning you currently have no heating or hot water.

 Parts commonly replaced